Comparing FWA for Enterprise and FWA for Rural Key Differences Explained

 Emergency Broadband

 A rural county in Texas lost phone lines after a storm and needed internet fast.
-The local government searched for “emergency rural broadband” and found a provider with FWA for Rural.
-The provider’s website used words like “rapid deployment” and “affordable rural internet.”
+The local government found a provider with FWA for Rural that offered rapid deployment and affordable rural internet.
 The county picked this service because it could be set up in just a few days.

 The provider put wireless gear on towers that were already there.
 Families and emergency workers got online quickly.
 The fast setup helped everyone stay connected during the emergency.